neosheo/Apartment_Finder/README.md

 # Apartment_Finder

-This python script will search the website apartmentfinder.com for apartments that meet your search criteria.
+This python script will search the website apartmentfinder.com for apartments that meet your search criteria and sends you links to the apartments on Telegram.

 # Installation